Electrical Discharge Machining (EDM) VS Electrochemical Machining (ECM)

-Both ECM and ECM are non-conventional machining methods; however, that one letter makes a big difference!
+Both EDM and ECM are non-conventional machining methods; however, both processes have considerable differences.
 EDM, or electrical discharge machining, relies on localized spark erosion to remove material, whereas ECM, or electrochemical machining, utilizes electrolysis to dissolve the metal locally.
 The table below is a short summary comparing the two processes; keep reading to explore some of the other differences, similarities, and advantages of each in more detail.